timescale/docs.timescale.com-content/getting-started/forge-multi-node.md

 **recommended**, for distributed hypertable setups.
 Previously, with regular, single-node hypertables, there was often little benefit in specifying a partition key when creating the hypertable.
-With distributed hyptertables, however, adding a partition key is essential to ensure that data is distribute across data nodes on something more than just time.
+With distributed hyptertables, however, adding a partition key is essential to ensure that data is distributed across data nodes on something more than just time.
 Otherwise, all data for a specific time range will go to one chunk on one node, rather than being distributed across each data node for the same time range.

 ### Adding another user (optional)

-One of the other advantages of user mapping based approach allows us to add additional users to the multi-node cluster.
+One of the other advantages of the user-mapping-based approach is that it allows us to add additional users to the multi-node cluster.

 From the **access node**, create a new user and GRANT all privileges.